RenanEspinar/HomeCar/README.md

 The configured server is stored locally and reused automatically.

+The settings button is intentionally hidden while HomeCar is running inside Android Auto.

 ---

 ## Android Auto

 HomeCar provides a dedicated Android Auto interface that opens the configured Home Assistant dashboard.

-The current HomeCar build removes the unused media and mirroring launcher entries, leaving a single:
+The current Android Auto build disables the unused mirroring launcher entries and removes the media-browser service entry from the projected interface.

-    HomeCar

-entry in Android Auto.

-HomeCar has been tested using the Android Auto Desktop Head Unit emulator.
+HomeCar v0.1.1-beta has been tested with:

+- Android Auto Desktop Head Unit (DHU)
+- A physical Android Auto vehicle setup
+- KingInstaller installation of the universal APK

-Compatibility with physical vehicles can depend on:
+Compatibility can still vary depending on:

 - Android version
 - Android Auto version